 The pending income tax treaty between Ethiopia and Switzerland was signed on 29 July 2021.
 The treaty is the first of its kind between the two countries.

 The treaty covers Ethiopian tax on income and profit, and the tax on income from mining, petroleum, and agricultural activities.
 It covers Swiss federal, cantonal, and communal taxes on income, including total income, earned income, income from capital, industrial, and commercial profits, capital gains, and other items of income.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State:

 Gains from the alienation of other property by a resident of a Contracting State may only be taxed by that State.

-The treaty will enter into force three months following the exchange of the ratification instruments, and will apply in Ethiopia from 8 July next following the date of its entry into force and in Poland from 1 January of the year following its entry into force.
+The treaty will enter into force once the ratification instruments are exchanged and will apply in Ethiopia from 8 July next following the date of its entry into force and in Switzerland from 1 January of the year following its entry into force.